 This page is for students and lifelong learners.
-I believe all of the following software and reading suggestions can boost your mental fitness.
-A fit mind is one that is optimally effective (i.e., successful goal pursuit), efficient (i.e., does more in less time), and healthy (i.e., low stress, high psychological well-being).
+I believe all of the following software and reading suggestions can make learning a more enjoyable, effective, and efficient process.
+And one that doesn't hurt your psychological well-being in the process.
 I have benefitted greatly from all of these resources, as have my students

 Some of the top activities in academia are managing stress, learning, staying productive, balancing work and quality of life, and doing things you should but don’t want to do (e.g., studying on a Friday night).
 Meditation helps with all of these, and more.
 Really, I’m not kidding.
 What’s the catch?
 You may have to stick with it a few weeks or months until you notice some of the benefits.
 It’s either that or continuing to use your mind inefficiently.
 And no, sports and other immersive activities don’t count – when you’re stressed and can’t concentrate on a paper that’s due soon, a game of basketball probably isn’t going to help much.
 But meditation will.
 Check out this short meditation guide.

 Unfortunately, the first step to conceptual mastery tends to involve a lot of memorization.
 I attribute much of my success in college to the basic memorization techniques in this book.
 If you find yourself having to remember lots of definitions, numbered lists, dates, etc., this book will be a huge help.
 I’d recommend starting with chapters 4-6; those 20 pages alone will improve your memorization effectiveness and efficiency.